newrelic/c-sdk/README.md

 ## Contribute

-We encourage your experiments to improve the C SDK in your personal forks.
+The C SDK  project is read-only and available for cloning only.
+We encourage you to experiment with it in your fork however please keep in mind that there is neither a maintainer team nor support.

 **A note about vulnerabilities**